-Weirs can be used for measuring flow rates in open channels and rivers - common in connection to water supply and sewage plants
+Weirs can be used to measure flow rates in open channels and rivers - common for water supply and sewage plants

 Weirs are structures consisting of an obstruction such as a dam or bulkhead placed across the open channel with a specially shaped opening or notch.
 The weir results an increase in the water level, or head, which is measured upstream of the structure.
 The flow rate over a weir is a function of the head on the weir.